bbcarchdev/liblod-php/README.md

 To run the unit tests:

 ```
-# shortcut
-./build.sh unit
+./vendor/bin/robo unit

-# full
-php tools/phpunit.phar --bootstrap vendor/autoload.php tests/unit
 ```

 To run the integration tests:

 ```
-# shortcut
-./build.sh int
+./vendor/bin/robo int

-# full
-php tools/phpunit.phar --bootstrap vendor/autoload.php tests/integration
 ```

 **Note that the integration tests work against the live [Acropolis stack](http://acropolis.org.uk/) and other LOD sites, so you will need a network connection to run them.
-They can also be somewhat fragile, as the number of statements for Acropolis resources may periodically change, depending on what's being ingested.
+They can also be somewhat fragile, as the number of statements for Acropolis resources may periodically change, depending on what has been ingested.
 This can occasionally cause test failures.**

 ## Code coverage

-To generate a code coverage report for the tests, you will need to [install XDebug](https://xdebug.org/docs/install).
+To generate a code coverage report for the tests, you will first need to [install the XDebug PHP module](https://xdebug.org/docs/install).
 Then, run:

 ```
-# shortcut
-./build.sh cov
+./vendor/bin/robo cov

-# full
-php tools/phpunit.phar --bootstrap vendor/autoload.php --coverage-html cov --whitelist src tests/integration
 ```

-The report can be viewed by opening `cov/index.html` in a web browser.
+The report can be viewed by opening `build/cov/index.html` in a web browser.

 ## Code quality

 Code quality checks can be run with:

 ```
-# shortcut
-./build.sh mess
+./vendor/bin/robo mess

-# full
-php vendor/bin/phpmd src text cleancode,codesize,design,naming,unusedcode
 ```

 This uses [PHPMD](https://phpmd.org/) to report on various issues with the code.